WinTuition: Gameplay

-Round 1: Elementary School (1st-5th Grade)
+Round 1: Elementary School (1st–5th Grade)

 One buzz-in question per grade level was asked for the first four grades, while in fifth grade every player was asked his/her own question as part of a spelling bee or matching/guessing game.
 Correct answers were worth 100 points each; missed questions cost the player 100.
+In first through fourth grades, a miss allowed the opponents a chance to buzz in and steal the points.
 On some episodes, an elementary school age student provided a home viewer question before the commercial break at the end of this round, then gave the answer after the break ended.

-Round 2: Middle School (6th-8th Grade)
+Round 2: Middle School (6th–-8th Grade)

-Questions in this round had several correct answers, each of which was worth 250 points.
-Each player got to give one answer, starting with whoever buzzed in first, after which any player who had answered correctly could try to give answers to any or all remaining parts of the question.
-A miss at any time cost the player no points, but froze him/her out of the rest of the question.
-Four correct answers were possible in 6th and 7th grades, seven correct in 8th.
-After all three grades had been played, the lowest-scoring player was "expelled" from the game and received consolation prizes; a second-place tie was broken via a buzz-in tiebreaker question.
+Questions in this round had several correct answers (four each in sixth and seventh grades, seven in eighth grade), each of which was worth 250 points.
+Each player got to give one answer in turn, starting with whoever buzzed in first; once a player responded incorrectly, he/she lost no points but was frozen out of the rest of the question.
+If two players became frozen out, the third one could attempt any or all remaining parts.
+A question ended once all correct answers had been given or all three players missed, whichever came first.
+The player with the lowest score by the end of 8th Grade was "expelled" / eliminated from the game and received consolation prizes.
+In case of a tie for second place, a sudden-death toss-up question will be asked and will decide who will move on to High School.

-The first player to give a correct answer in this round won a bonus prize.
+The first player to give a correct answer in this round won a $200 bonus prize, either as a gift certificate for Domino's Pizza or as quarters ostensibly for "washing machines".

-Round 3: High School (9th-12th Grade)
+Round 3: High School (9th–12th Grade)

-Players alternated answering questions, one per grade, starting with the leader.
-Correct answers scored 500 points, while wrong ones deducted 500.
-In addition, each player could use one "Cut Class" card during the round, forcing the opponent to answer an unwanted question.
-The buzzers were not used in this round.
+Starting with the leader, the two remaining players took turns answering questions ranging from 9th to 12th grade, with each grade consisting of a single question from a given subject.
+Correct answers awarded 500 points, while incorrect ones deducted 500.
+Each player could "cut class" once during this round after hearing the subject for a question on which he/she had control.
+Doing so forced the opponent to answer the question instead.

-After the 12th grade question, the "Senior Year Showdown" was played, focusing on a single subject chosen from two alternatives offered by Summers.
+After the 12th grade question, the "Senior Year Showdown" was played, consisting of questions in a single subject chosen by the leader from two options.
 Players continued to answer alternating questions worth 500 points each, starting with the leader.
-As soon as a player missed a question, he/she was out of the round, meaning that the trailing player would have a chance to catch up if the leader made a mistake first.
-The player with the most points won a prize package and moved on to the bonus round, while the other received consolation prizes.
+As soon as a player missed a question, he/she lost no points but was frozen out of the round; if the leader missed first, the trailing player could continue answering questions in an attempt to tie or take the lead.
+The high scorer at the end of this round won a prize package and moved on to the bonus round, while the other received consolation prizes.